Elimination Chamber (2023): SmackDown

 On the following episode of SmackDown, Paul Heyman informed Jimmy Uso that he needed to deal with his brother, Jey, or else Roman Reigns, who would be appearing the following week, would deal with Jey himself.
 Later that night, Jimmy cut a promo about always being there for Jey just like Jey was for him.
 Jimmy talked about The Bloodline's issues.
 Sami Zayn appeared and said that until the Royal Rumble, Jimmy had always been there for Zayn, including making him an honorary Bloodline member.
 Jimmy responded that it was Zayn who made the choice to betray The Bloodline and Jimmy put his family first, after which, Jey appeared from the crowd.
 Jimmy then attacked Zayn before Jey headed towards ringside, allowing Zayn to perform a Helluva Kick on Jimmy, who was urging Jey to join him.
 Afterwards, Solo Sikoa came out and Zayn retreated but had a brief staredown with Jey.
 Over the coming weeks, Zayn tried to convince The Usos that Reigns was seemingly maniupulating them.
-Jimmy maintained loyalty to his family, while Jey's uncertainty continued until the March 6 episode of Raw where he seemingly sided with Zayn, but turned on him, showing his commitment to The Bloodline.
+Jimmy maintained loyalty to his family, while Jey's uncertainty continued until the March 6 episode of Raw where he seemingly sided with Zayn, but turned on him, because Zayn was not family.
+The following week, Reigns' WrestleMania opponent Cody Rhodes attempted to help mend things over between Owens and Zayn, but Owens refused; however, later that night, Owens came to Zayn's aid, who got ambushed by The Usos, and Owens and Zayn embraced.
+On the March 20 episode of Raw, The Usos accepted Owens and Zayn's challenge for a match at WrestleMania 39 for the Undisputed WWE Tag Team Championship.